jcdata42/LLMs_transfer_learning_project/README.md

 ## **Note on Fine-Tuning**
 **Fine-tuning pretrained models** is a critical part of this project.
 By adjusting hyperparameters and training on your specific dataset, you can improve model performance and efficiency.

+# Solution Notebook: transfer_learning_AI.ipynb

+A complete solution to the project is provided in the notebook transfer_learning_AI.ipynb.
+This notebook was developed and executed in Amazon SageMaker Studio Lab, a cloud-based environment designed for experimenting with machine learning workflows in a flexible and scalable way.

+The solution reflects the project's core objective: to gain hands-on experience in cloud-based development using transfer learning and fine-tuning techniques in Natural Language Processing (NLP).

+The notebook includes:

+✅ The full implementation of a sentiment analysis model using transfer learning.

+✅ Executed code cells, allowing immediate inspection of results and outputs.

+✅ Additional code snippets and in-line explanations to support a deeper understanding of each phase, from tokenization to evaluation.

+💡 This notebook is both a functional solution and a guided walkthrough for understanding how to apply transfer learning in a modern, cloud-based NLP project.

+Before running the notebook in your own cloud environment (e.g., Google Colab or SageMaker Studio Lab), remember to update file paths if necessary.